 Step 4 - Start Ngrok

-This is probably the trickiest part of the entire process.
+This step is the trickiest part of the entire process.

 ngrok http -bind-tls=true --host-header="localhost:80" 4200

-Since Angular apps are typically developed on port 4200, this parameter
+Since Angular apps often appear on port 4200, this parameter

 --host-header="localhost:80" 4200 creates a port forward which essentially masks the port.
 I mostly do this for aesthetic reasons.